KaitlinCarlon/SEM-Project/use-cases/use-case-template.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 8 Produce a Report of all the countries in the world organised by largest population to smallest

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the salary of employees of a given role* so that *I can support financial reporting of the organisation.*
+As a United Nations researcher, I would like to produce a report of all the countries in the world organised by largest population to smallest so that I can support population tracking.

 ### Scope

-Company.
+Report List Country in the World - largest to smallest.

 ### Level